Lisa Jakub: Personal life

 Jakub retired from acting in 2001 at age 22, and soon moved to Virginia.
 In 2005, she married Jeremy Jones, a longtime friend and former theatre manager.
-Jakub stated that she has no plans to return to acting.
+In 2014, Jakub stated she has no plans to return to acting.

 Jakub later became a writer, authoring two non-fiction books: the autobiography You Look Like That Girl (2015) and Not Just Me (2017).
 She also contributes to online blogs.

 Jakub is a qualified Kripalu yoga teacher.
 She has openly discussed her battles with anxiety, depression and panic attacks, from which she has suffered since her teenage years, and credits her yoga practice for helping her to overcome them.
 In 2021, Jakub launched a new website, BlueMala, which she described as the resource that she wished she had when she was in her darkest moments.
 The website contains Jakub's articles on mental wellness along with her yoga and meditation videos.